gpiechnik2/globeexplorer/README.md

 wordlist.txt
 ```

-Where `module1` and `module2` are the values used by the `module_name` parameter in the tests from the scenarios.json file
+Where `module1` and `module2` are the values used by the `module_name` parameter in the tests from the scenarios.json file.

 # Commands
 ```sh